prashant2497/Resume/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Department of Business Economics, Delhi University
+- name: Department of Business Economics, University of Delhi
   url: ""

 # Short bio (displayed in user profile at end of posts)